 Throughout the world, species are going extinct at an unprecedented rate.
 Many of these species, like the Cape penguin, will likely be gone by 2050.
 Many birds, like the moa and dodo, have gone extinct directly at the hands of humans.
-Further, many of the extinct birds of North America have disappeared in the past few centuries, largely due to humans.
+Likewise, many of the extinct birds of North America have disappeared in the past few centuries because of humans.

 Here, we’ll learn about ten of the most recently extinct birds in North America.
 We’ll find out how each one lived and died.
 Along the way, we’ll learn a little more about what each looked like, what they ate, and what their primary threats were.